Search

 Predictive Maintenance and Equipment Failure Detection

-In oil plants, deep learning models can be used to detect equipment failures or deterioration.
+In oil plants, deep learning models can detect equipment failures or deterioration.
 Therefore, custom neural networks are trained to detect anomalies during automated equipment inspection.
 If an AI model detects a potential issue, an image can be automatically sent to a human supervisor for manual review.

 By continuously monitoring equipment performance, they can predict potential failures, allowing for proactive maintenance to minimize downtime and prevent accidents.

-New applications for computer vision in the oil and gas industry primarily aim to improve maintenance, safety, management, life-cycle sustainability, quality, and operational efficiency.
+New applications for computer vision and artificial intelligence in the oil and gas industry primarily aim to improve maintenance, workplace safety, management, life-cycle sustainability, quality, and operational efficiency.

 To find related applications, check out our industry report about computer vision in energy and utilities industry applications.

-If your organization is looking for a full-stack computer vision platform to build, deploy and monitor custom and enterprise-grade computer vision applications, check out Viso Suite.
-The Viso platform leverages the latest Edge AI technologies with no-code and low-code tools to accelerate the building and operating of large-scale deep learning systems.
+If your organization is looking for a full-stack computer vision infrastructure to build, deploy, and monitor custom and enterprise-grade computer vision applications, check out Viso Suite.
+Our platform leverages the latest Edge AI with features accelerating the building and operating of large-scale deep learning systems.

 Get in touch with sales and get a personal demo.